PedroHAMartins/template-react-sass/README.md

 3. Clone this repository with
    `git clone https://github.com/PedroHAMartins/template-react-sass.git`

+4. Install all the dependencies
+  `npm install`

-4. Start the project with
+5. Start the project
    `npm start`